Article 32 GDPR

 (c) Ability to restore availability and access to personal data in a timely manner

-Article 32(1)(c) requires that systems and services be capable of restoring the availability and access to personal data in the event of a physical or technical incident.
-Unlike in the preceding provision (b), in this case the incident has occurred (and it must have a technical or physical nature).
-For example, one can consider scenarios such as physical destruction or loss of storage devices, unauthorized data encryption resulting from a ransomware attack (technical incident), or the destruction of system components due to fire, flooding, or devastation (physical incident).
-In such cases, controllers and processors must be able to restore availability and access to personal data.
+Article 32(1)(c) GDPR requires that systems and services be capable of restoring the availability and access to personal data in the event of a physical or technical incident.
+Unlike in the preceding provision (Article 32(1)(b) GDPR), in this case the incident has occurred (and it must have a technical or physical nature).
+For example, one can consider scenarios such as physical destruction or loss of storage devices, unauthorised data encryption resulting from a ransomware attack (technical incident), or the destruction of system components due to fire, flooding, or devastation (physical incident).
+In such cases, controllers and processors must be able to restore availability and access to personal data.[30]

-In practice, security measures had to be implemented before the incident occurred to be effective.
-Examples of measures include regular backups or even the necessity to store data on multiple in different locations.[24]
+In practice, this security measures have to be implemented before the incident occurred to be effective.
+Examples of measures include regular backups or even the necessity to store data on multiple in different locations.[31]

 As the wording of this provision suggests, these are not measures that directly protect data and systems security.
 These are instead "meta-measures" aiming at guaranteeing that security systems continue to be effective from a dynamic perspective, namely through time.
 Typical example here is a test where IT experts simulate an external attack, in order to evaluate the response of pre-existing security mechanisms.[34]
 The GDPR does not specify a time framework for such testing operations.
 However, frequency in checks mainly depends on the type of risks that a given system must face and the ongoing technological developments in the field concerned.[35]